 Instructions

-- First, tear the gluten free bread into roughly 1-inch pieces.
+- Tear or slice the gluten free bread into roughly 1-inch pieces.
 Place them on a rimmed baking sheet.

-- While the bread is cooling, cook the aromatics.
-In a medium-size, heavy-bottom saucepan, heat the butter and olive oil over medium heat until the butter is melted.
+- In a medium-size, heavy-bottom saucepan, heat the butter and olive oil over medium heat until the butter is melted.

-- Add the onion, celery, salt and pepper, powdered bouillon, and poultry seasoning, and stir to combine.
+- Add the onion, celery, salt, pepper, vegetable bouillon, and poultry seasoning or herbs de Provence, and stir to combine.

 - Transfer the vegetable mixture to a large, heat-safe mixing bowl.
 Add the cooled toasted bread cubes, and mix to combine.